Shota123-pixel/Simple-evolutionary-algorithm-portfolio/README.md

 # Simply-evolutionary-algorithm
 A portfolio for Spring Internship of Sony Interactive Entertainment

-This program is solve simple problem using evolutionary algorithm.
+This program solve simple problem using evolutionary algorithm.